 The Zion Shuttle stops for visitors to walk down to the river to admire the view.

-Zion National Park is home to the Narrows in the Zion Canyon and the Virgin River.
+Zion National Park is home to the Zion Canyon and Virgin River Narrows.

 The park offers fabulous hiking, canyoneering and climbing for outdoorsy types.

 Zion National Park is at 1 Zion Park Blvd, State Route 9, Springdale.

 Chimney Rock Pillar is an impressive natural landmark in Capitol Reef National Park in the south-central desert of Utah.

 This Utah landmark is a 6,420 ft (1,960-meter) elevation summit that towers over 300 feet (90 meters) above Highway 24.

 The national park surrounds the Waterpocket Fold with sandstone layers, deep canyons, arches and other stunning rock formations.

 It’s a 65 million-year-old warp in the earth’s crust.

 Waterpocket Fold was created by the colliding continental plates forming the Rocky Mountains over millions of years.